RichardFreedman/Encoding_Music/01_Tutorials/10_Pandas_Maps.md

 ![alt text](images/maps_3.png)

-Now let's pass each of these rows into the Plotly Graph Object.
+Now let's pass each of these columns into the Plotly Graph Object.

 - In this case the Graph Objects `lon` and `lat` take in tuples.
 We can do this with `df['Longitude'].values` and `df['Latitude'].values`.
 Technically, these are numpy arrays, but Graph Objects interprets them as tuples.
 - Meanwhile the `hovertext` value for each marker is provided by the corresponding `Place` value in our dataframe.
 Since this column is the same length as the `Latitude` and `Longtitude` columns, we know that the data will align.